chirun-ncl/chirun-lti/README.md

 ## Installation

 ### Prerequisites
-  * A web server supporting PHP such as Apache or nginx.
-PHP must be configured to allow calling the `exec()` function
+  * A web server supporting PHP, such as Apache.
+  * PHP must be configured to allow calling the `exec()` function and have at least the following extensions enabled:
-  * Docker
+    - pdo
+    - pdo_mysql or pdo_sqlite
+    - yaml
+  * The following system packages must be installed:
+    - curl
+    - rsync
+    - libyaml
+    - docker
-  * Account details for write access to an empty MySQL/SQLite database
+  * Write access to an empty MySQL/SQLite database

 ### LTI Tool Setup
-First, extract the software into an install directory (referred to as `INSTALLDIR`) visible to your web server.
+Clone this repo and copy the software into an install directory (referred to as `INSTALLDIR`) visible to your web server.
 Copy the file `config.dist.php` to `config.php` and then edit the file to include your own site settings.
-At least the following variables should be edited,
+Take particular note of the following variables,

 Name         | Description | Example
 -------------|-------------|---------